Projects

 STUDY HYPOTHESIS AND OBJECTIVES

 The long-term objective of this project is to characterize TBI in survivors of IPV and use an iKT approach to disseminate this information to community organizations who serve survivors of IPV.
-We hypothesize that survivors of IPV who report more substantial symptoms consistent with TBI will display greater deficits in brain function than survivors of IPV who report more mild symptoms consistent with TBI.
-Furthermore, we hypothesize that front-line staff will report relatively little to no knowledge of TBI in the context of IPV, but recognize the need for training and tools to help them identify and appropriately support clients with TBI.
+We hypothesize that survivors of IPV who report a plausible mechanism for one or more recent or remote TBIs (e.g., a history of head impacts or episodes of non-fatal strangulation) will show more evidence of brain dysfunction and neuropathology than survivors of IPV who have not had such experiences.

 METHODS